Michael J . Murray

 ...The essays in this volume offer the information needed to insure that an American program is designed and implemented paying close attention to the strengths and weaknesses of other nation's experiences with employment guarantees." - William A Darity, Professor of African and African-American Studies and Economics and Chair, Department of African and African American Studies, Duke University, USA

-The American Review of Political Economy is an open access, peer reviewed journal with an international and diverse editorial board.
+The American Review of Political Economy is an open access, peer reviewed journal of political economy.

 The editorial team seeks high-quality submissions from all branches of heterodox economics, including Post Keynesian, Institutionalist, Ecological, Marxian, Sraffian, Austrian, and Classical Political Economy.